The Parable of the Sower Bible Verse Explained in Depth!

 The

 third category of seeds fell among thorns.
+They managed to grow up, but there

 was not much space for them.
 The competition between them and the already